-I am a historian of 20th-century Europe and Germany interested in intersections of intellectual history and the history of political culture.
-My primary focus is on ideas and practices of democracy after WWII, especially in moments when debate and experimentation intensified (e.g., around 1945, 1956, 1968, 1989).
-I also have long-standing interests in memory and representation, in social and political thought, and in historical methods.
-My teaching ranges from surveys of the European Union and 20th-century Europe to upper-level topical courses to a graduate seminar on social theory and historiography.
+I am a historian of 20th-century Europe and Germany interested in intersections of intellectual history and political culture, or social and political imaginaries.
+My primary focus is on ideas and practices of democracy after the World Wars, especially in moments of destabilization and experimentation (e.g., around 1945, 1956, 1968, 1989).
+I have also written on memory and representation and issues of method and theory.
+My teaching ranges from lower-level and general-education courses on the European Union, 1920s Germany, and comparative revolutions to upper-level courses on 20th-century Europe, the First World War, and intellectual history to a graduate seminar on social theory and historiography.

-I recently completed a book that examines the rethinking of democracy in postwar, post-Nazi Germany.
-Its focus is a loose, ideologically plural network of public intellectuals and the distinctively German, fundamentally participatory vision of democratic renewal they formulated in the immediate postwar years.
+My first book examines the rethinking of democracy in postwar, post-Nazi Germany.
+Its focus is a loose, ideologically plural network of public intellectuals and the fundamentally participatory, distinctively German vision of democratic renewal they formulated in the immediate postwar years.
 Paradoxically, this project emerged among intellectual elites but sought to revise the conventional elitisms of modern politics.
-It ran aground on its own internal tensions and on the upsurging Cold War, but it infused undercurrents of dissent that helped shape subsequent decades.
+It ran aground on its own internal tensions and on the upsurging Cold War, but it infused undercurrents of dissent that helped shape later decades.

-My second project builds on the first to explore the emergence and activities of Europe’s “first New Left” from the mid-1950s.
-Around that time, diverse groups of intellectuals gathered to express their rejection of the Cold War world and revitalize socialism in a “humanist” vein.
-What made similar ideas plausible at the same time but in disparate places, across Western and Eastern Europe?
+My current project explores the emergence of Europe’s “first New Left” in the 1950s and its later legacies.
+Increasingly after mid-decade, clusters of intellectuals at sites across Europe came together around a shared discontent with the technocratic character of the postwar world and a shared desire to revitalize socialism in a “humanist” vein, with democratic intent.
+What made similar ideas plausible at the same time but in disparate places?
 What role did trans-local and cross-border contacts play?
-In approaching such questions, I aim to sound out an intellectual history that avoids the double pitfalls of free-floating idealism and sociological reductionism.
+Geographically, my cases range from West and East Germany to Italy, France, and Britain, with excursions to East-Central Europe and Yugoslavia.
+In terms of method, I aim to sound out an approach that avoids the double pitfalls of free-floating idealism and reductive materialism – a “post-idealist” intellectual history.

 Current Project